greystate/LatestEditsDashboard/README.md

 <xsl:variable name="mediaFolderId" select="0" />
 ```

-If you know of a smart way to circumvent this (e.g., providing a dropdown of folders?), please let me know.

 ## Customization

 The best part is: It's just a standard XSLT Macro (yes, XSLT) that you can edit to your heart's extent.